 We all know that the city of Córdoba is beautiful, that you will surely fall in love with it.
 Now, what about the province of Cordoba?
 Well, a lot to see!
-We want to show you with this post in which we show you up to 15 Best Place In Córdoba.
+We want to show you this post in which we show you up to the 15 Best Place In Córdoba.

-From the Sierra de Hornachuelos to the Sierra de Cardeña y Montoro or the Sierras Subbéticas, in Córdoba, we can find many beautiful towns that are well worth a visit Best Place In Córdoba.
+From the Sierra de Hornachuelos to the Sierra de Cardeña y Montoro or the Sierras Subbéticas in Córdoba, we can find many beautiful towns that are well worth a visit Best Place In Córdoba.

 The Most Charming Towns in Córdoba

 Either because you live in Córdoba, or if you decide to visit the province of Córdoba for a few days, we invite you to visit some of the most beautiful towns.
 Villages of Arab origin, perched in beautiful natural surroundings, await you Best Place In Córdoba.

 If, after reading this article, you decide to visit the Andalusian province.
 We recommend you do it by staying in a rural house.
 Here, you can book one of the many rural houses in Córdoba at your disposal, Best Place In Córdoba.

 Without further ado, we will show you our selection of beautiful towns in Córdoba.
 We have chosen 15, but there are many more to discover!